codemismatch/rubylearning/content/pages/tutorials/ruby-random-numbers.md

     url: /tutorials/flow-control-collections/
 ---

-> Adapted from Satish Talim’s “Random Numbers” chapter.
+> Adapted from Satish Talim's "Random Numbers" chapter.

 Ruby ships with a pseudo-random number generator exposed via `rand`.
-Use it for quick simulations, toy programs, or any scenario where cryptographic strength isn’t required.
+Use it for quick simulations, toy programs, or any scenario where cryptographic strength isn't required.

 ### Basic `rand` usage